puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 - configure httpd to serve the Quest Guide website
 - start and manage the httpd service

-Finally, the `lvmguide` module places the files for the website in the appropriate directory.
+Finally, the `lvmguide` class places the files for the website in the appropriate directory.

 ### Putting the modules to use